For young Japanese seeking romance, beauty is in the eye of the dating app | The Japan Times

 Dating apps are convenient in that they allow people to skip the conventional time-consuming efforts needed to establish a relationship — like going out numerous times to find out if the other person is really an ideal match — because such information is in the member profiles, he said.

-Finding a partner outside one’s community is another advantage such apps provide today’s young people, who tend to worry about how their decisions affect their community if they enter a relationship with someone in close proximity, Kosaka said.
+Finding a partner outside one’s community is another advantage such apps provide today’s young people, who tend to worry about how their decisions affect their community if they enter a relationship with someone in their social circle, Kosaka said.

 “Young people today are, to an extent, more conscious about how their actions affect others,” he said.
 “They tend to be afraid of disturbing the community atmosphere.
 If there is a risk, they choose the status quo and enjoy the friendships they have” instead of pursuing a relationship.